KelleyDrake/Integrated_Farm_Budget_Tool/README.md

 A tool for midwest grain farmers to help evaluate farm payment and crop insurance decisions in terms of their overall cash flow.

-The current implementation is under development with a goal of verifying this Python codebase against Kelley's benchmarking.xlsx Excel workbook.
+The current implementation is just beginning development with a goal of verifying this Python codebase against Kelley's benchmarking.xlsx Excel workbook.
 Once the logic has been validated, the plan is to build a publicly available web application, possibly in Django.
-Once registered, a farmer could enter/upload his or her farm-specific data and select options for farm plan and crop insurance to maximize cash flow while minimizing risk.
+Having registered to use this application, a farmer could enter/upload his or her farm-specific data and select options for farm plan and crop insurance to maximize cash flow while minimizing risk.

-At this point only the revenue component is complete (but untested).
-The other four components will be built shortly.
+At this point only the revenue component is complete (and still untested).
+The other four components will be built and tested shortly.

 ## Prerequisites